lzwjava/blog-source/notes/2025-01-16-active-learning-en.md

 ---
+audio: true
 layout: post
-title: "Active Learning"
+title: Active Learning
-audio: true
 ---

 Active learning is a more engaging and effective way to absorb and retain information compared to passive reading.
 Here are some **active learning strategies** you can use to enhance your learning experience: